michalroj/ontologies/README.md

-Ontologies - a repository which will contain a set of useful ontologies
+Ontologies - a repository for ontologies and contexts.